 Bio

 Dr. Andre Kumar is a Clinical Associate Professor in the Stanford Division of Hospital Medicine with a passion for improving patient care through Point-of-Care Ultrasound (POCUS), clinical research, and education.
-He earned his MD degree from Tulane University and completed his residency and chief residency in internal medicine at Stanford University, where he also earned a Master's in Education.
+He earned his MD from Tulane University and completed his residency, chief residency, and a Master's in Education at Stanford University.

 List of publications: https://bit.ly/3eop95i